 How do I optimize my computer for video sharing?

-In order to best share video, we recommend that attendees as well as organizers join the meeting session from a high-speed, wired connection.
+In order to best share video, we recommend that attendees as well as organizers join the meeting from a high-speed, wired connection.
 Furthermore, you should be aware of the bandwidth limitations on your internet connection.
-For best results in either the attendee or organizer role, we recommend closing all non-essential applications, such as email, instant messaging and internet browsers.
+For best results, we recommend closing all non-essential applications such as email, instant messaging, and internet browsers.

-- Ensure that under Video Acceleration, "Use Overlays" is unchecked and "Use High-Quality Mode" is selected.
-Unless "Use Overlays" is unchecked, video appears as a black box to attendees.
+- Under Video Acceleration, make sure that "Use Overlays" is not enabled and "Use High-Quality Mode" is selected.
+Note: If "Use Overlays" is enabled, video will appear blank.

 - Click OK.